Updated – August 2020

 - Fill up the lower chamber with filter water to the almost boiling point, the water level needs to come up to just below the valve indicated inside the chamber.
 You will need a kettle for that just to be more accurate and quicker.
 The reason why we need hot water it’s because we want to prevent any bitter taste result due to an over-extraction.
-With fresh water instead, the process will take longer and while we are waiting for the water to evaporate, the pot is getting hot and it’s going to overheat the coffee grounds even before getting to the extraction.
+With fresh water instead, the process will take longer and while we are waiting for the water to evaporate, the pot is getting hot and going to overheat the coffee grounds even before getting to the extraction;

-- Fill up the water until the valve limit, not more.
-The pressure valve has to be “free” for safety reasons as we can need its help in case of overpressure.
+- fill up the water until the valve limit, not more.
+The pressure valve has to be “free” for safety reasons as we can need its help in case of overpressure;

-- Seal the Moka pot with a tea towel (the bottom chamber is hot) tight enough to prevent any leaks.
+- seal the Moka pot with a tea towel (the bottom chamber is hot) tight enough to prevent any leaks.

 The Moka is ready to be brewed.
+Then:

-- Light your stove and place your filled Moka pot over it.
+- light your stove and place your filled Moka pot over it;

-- Regulate the heat to a medium to low heat and be sure to not heat the handle of the pot.
-Too high flames are dangerous and can damage your Moka Express.
+- regulate the heat to a medium to low heat and be sure to not heat the handle of the pot.
+Too high flames are dangerous and can damage your Moka Express;

-- A Low heat it’s enough for the Moka to do the job.
+- a low heat it’s enough for the Moka to do the job;

-- When the water is boiling we are close to the end of the extraction.
-As soon as we hear any gurgling we remove the Moka pot from the stove.
+- when the water is boiling we are close to the end of the extraction.
+As soon as we hear any gurgling we need remove the Moka pot from the stove.
 We then want to stop the extraction at this point to prevent any bitter taste due to an over-extraction.
 Just a cold towel it’s enough or we can run some cold water close to the bottom chamber.

 Just before served it, stir with a spoon all the layer.